CARE Team

 • Reach out to CARE Team members or call the Student Affairs front desk at 425.352.3183.

 * Consultation requests made after 5:00pm are considered to be received on the following business day.
-(For example, a consultation request sent at 5:15pm on Wednesday will be received on Thursday, and a response will be provided by Friday.)
+(For example, a consultation request sent at 5:15pm on Wednesday will be received on Thursday, and a response will be provided by the following Tuesday.)

 Quick Links